 Through the router's app

-Many ISPs provide an app to accompany their modems and routers.
+Many ISPs offer an app for their modems and routers.
 For example, CenturyLink has the My CenturyLink app.
-One of the features of this app is the ability to reboot your modem/router without having to actually touch it.
+One of the features of this app is the ability to reboot your modem and router without having to actually touch them.
 Many popular router brands, like NETGEAR, also offer apps.

 With a router app, you could be in a different part of the house and still reboot your router.
 You could even do it in a different part of the country.
 You can also schedule a reboot to automate the process.